 Data API, run the following command:

-gcloud components update gcloud beta sql instances patch INSTANCE_ID --data-api-access=ALLOW_DATA_API
+gcloud config set project PROJECT_ID gcloud components update gcloud beta sql instances patch INSTANCE_ID --data-api-access=ALLOW_DATA_API

-Create a data agent
+Create a context set

 In the Cloud de Confiance by S3NS console, go to the Cloud SQL page.